goblin/gblcclcd/README.md

 Goblin's Crypto-Coin LiveCD

 This is a LiveCD with a lot of useful crypto-coin related software.
-Currently considered crypto-coins are Bitcoin, Ethereum and Zcash.
+Currently considered crypto-coins are Bitcoin, Ethereum, Zcash and Bitcoin Cash.

 It's meant to be helpful in cold storage scenarios, but it can also be helpful when online.